-The Group calculates Stressed VaR based on inputs calibrated to historical data from a continuous twelvemonth period of significant financial stress relevant to the Group's portfolio.
+The Group calculates SVaR based on inputs calibrated to historical data from a continuous 1-year period of significant financial stress relevant to the Group's portfolio.

 9.4 Risks Not In VaR

 The Group calculates additional capital under its RNIV framework for certain risk factors that are not fully captured in VaR.